leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 8. An actual example in this case.
 Uro has since [been banned](https://gamerant.com/magic-the-gathering-uro-ban/ "ban") for being too powerful.
 Banned from what exactly?
 It makes sense to ban a card from competitions, but how can you stop someone playing them in casual formats?
 That's a question that's related to the controversy, so read on.
 9. Alpha and Beta are actual sets in Magic, but it's a fake example this time.
 I think that any cards in Alpha were also printed in Beta, and [some new cards were actually added in Beta](https://mtg.gamepedia.com/Beta "beta")
 10. Some of the changes include potentially playing against more than one player, having more cards in your deck, having cards restricted to a certain type, and having a special card - your "Commander".
 Commander was also known as Elder Dragon Highlander, due to its origins of people playing with certain dragon cards as their commanders.
+11. Wizards has publicly claimed they follow a [FIRE philosophy](https://magic.wizards.com/en/articles/archive/card-preview/fire-it-2019-06-21 "mtg") - They want Magic to be fun, inviting, replayable, exciting.
+12. If you recall, this is similar to the [relative vs absolute skill](https://avoidboringpeople.substack.com/p/relatively-speaking-the-billionaire "relative") point I wrote about a while back.
+It doesn't matter if your deck is a good deck in absolute, but how it compares against the typical decks you're likely to face in competition, the "meta"
-8. This isn't actually the first time Wizards has done external IP, having created sets such as Arabian Nights or Three Kingdoms that are based on exactly what they're named for.
+13. This isn't actually the first time Wizards has done external IP, having created sets such as Arabian Nights or Three Kingdoms that are based on exactly what they're named for.
 I'm leaving that out in the main text for simplicity.
-9. Considering that [alters](https://magicalter.com/ "alter") are a thing and [harmless offering](http://www.mtgmintcard.com/articles/writers/freyalise/holistic-wisdom-10-cutest-cards-ever "harm") is a legal card, I don't find the complaint that different IPs will ruin the game as strong as the arguments that I'll detail later.
+14. Considering that [alters](https://magicalter.com/ "alter") are a thing and [harmless offering](http://www.mtgmintcard.com/articles/writers/freyalise/holistic-wisdom-10-cutest-cards-ever "harm") is a legal card, I don't find the complaint that different IPs will ruin the game as strong as the arguments that I'll detail later.
 It does matter to a vocal group of players though.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*